apeguero24/NYTBestseller/README.md

 ## Usage

 In order to use the app, you must have Xcode 9 and Swift 4.
-Upon opening:
+Upon opening `NYTBestseller.xcworkspace`:

 - Run on a simulator device (I used iphone 8)
 - Categories will load and instantly be cached